 Items may be renewed twice unless they are on hold for another patron.
 Interlibrary loan periods are set by the lending library and may not be renewed.

 Other helpful information

-Items have a seven-day grace period before fines begin accruing after the due date.
-A fine of $.25 per item per day will begin accruing on day 8, and continue accruing until the item is returned, renewed or a maximum fine of $5.00 is reached.
+Items have a four-day grace period before fines begin accruing after the due date.
+A fine of $.25 per item per day will begin accruing on day five, and continue accruing until the item is returned, renewed or a maximum fine of $5.00 is reached.
 There is no grace period on interlibrary loans.
 Fines on interlibrary loans begin accruing the first day after the due date.

-Patrons can add an email address to their account to receive notices from the library.
+Patrons can add an email address or cell number to their account to receive email or text-message notices from the library.
 Advance notices can be emailed as a reminder for items coming due.
 Hold notifications will be emailed when a requested item is available for pick up.
-Overdue notices will be sent when an item is 3 days overdue and 28 days overdue.
+Overdue notices will be sent when an item is 1 day overdue and 25 days overdue.

-Patrons without an email address on file will receive overdue notices by mail and hold notifications by phone.
+Patrons without an email address or SMS number on file will receive overdue notices by mail and hold notifications by phone.